 With the rise of additive manufacturing (AM), more and more engineers are exploring lattice structures for their product designs.
 That’s because AM doesn’t constrain you to solid parts like traditional milling or mold methods.

 Imagine replacing a steel bracket with an intricate web that provides ample strength, without the weight.

-To help things along, CAD systems can now automate the generation of these lattices.
+To help things along, CAD systems can now automate the generation of lattice structures in additive manufacturing.
 Today, you’re free to add patterns of beams, trusses, diamond-shaped cells, or almost any shape at all to your design—in any configuration—knowing that your 3D printer can produce these shapes.

 If that sounds liberating, it is.
 Perhaps in ways that aren’t apparent at first.

 In this post, we’ll take a closer look at these versatile structures: What they are and why you want to add them to your design repertoire.
 Most importantly, we introduce the nearly infinite options available to anyone who is ready to start using this new and fascinating approach to product design.

 Lattice structures are bio-inspired configurations based on repeating unit cells composed of webs or trusses with octagonal, honeycomb, or random patterns.
 In nature, lattice-like cell structures lend strength and flexibility to otherwise lightweight materials everywhere you turn.
 Think beehives, bones, or sea sponges.

 Design engineers can similarly adapt lattices to their models to enhance performance.
 In fact, they should!
 Consider the following: